Regional policies and European Commission priorities

 - a tool to integrate the goals of the Europe 2020 strategy with cities’ own strategies.

 At the end of May 2016, a meeting of ministers responsible for urban matters was held in Amsterdam, the Netherlands.
-It reached an agreement on an urban agenda for the EU, as established by the Amsterdam Pact.
-The agreement foresees the development of 12 priority themes as partnerships between European institutions, EU Member States, European cities and other stakeholders; each has the goal of ensuring that the urban dimension of policymaking is strengthened.
-These themes include: the inclusion of migrants and refugees; air quality; urban poverty; housing; the circular economy; jobs and skills in the local economy; climate adaptation; energy transition; sustainable use of land and nature-based solutions; urban mobility; digital transition; innovative and responsible public procurement.
-Pilot partnerships are already operational for the first four of these themes.
+It reached an agreement on an urban agenda for the EU, as established by the Amsterdam pact.
+The agreement foresaw the development of 12 priority themes as partnerships between European institutions, EU Member States, European cities and other stakeholders; each has the goal of ensuring that the urban dimension of policymaking is strengthened.
+The themes include: the inclusion of migrants and refugees; air quality; urban poverty; housing; the circular economy; jobs and skills in the local economy; climate adaptation; energy transition; sustainable land use; urban mobility; digital transition; public procurement.

 The urban agenda is a new method of working designed to maximise the growth potential of cities, while tackling the social challenges associated with urban areas.
 It seeks to promote cooperation, economic growth, the quality of life and innovation across European cities through the creation of European partnerships, which: